Bunnbuns/Show_Box-Web/README.md

 # showbox-web-app
-A web app that uses the api for Show Box app
+A web app useing the API from the Show Box android app